alexishevia/invoice-zero-api/README.md

 DB_PASSWORD=izapi_pwd
 ```

-3. Run `docker-compose up` to start the nodeJS service and its dependencies using docker.
+3. Run `./bin/start` to start the nodeJS service and its dependencies using docker.
 Once the
    service initializes, it should be available on `http://localhost:8080`
-4. Run database migrations with: `./bin/migrations_up`
+    (or whichever port you set for `PORT` in `.env`)

 Optional:
 Install [nodeJS](https://nodejs.org/en/) and run `npm install` to install some development tools, like eslint and prettier.